SlaxWeb/Framework/docs/source/overview/firstglance.rst

 however, you might need them at a later point, so it is advised that you do not remove them.

+.. _composer autoloader section:

 Autoloader
 ``````````

 One of the feature that the Framework relies on *composer*, is the composer autoloader.
 It loads Class source files automatically when requested.
-Read more about it here_.
+Read more about it `here`_.
 The Framework already defines the following *namespace* to *path* mappings for the
 autoloader: